glyg/pelican_damcb/content/gathering_thoughts.md

-geometry and gradient computation, but the effort was worth it, with a time gain about two orders of magnitudes (unfortunately, I didn't document properly the successive gains in computing time), close to the 24 to 1 hours goal I bragged about in the abstract, at least on a relatively simple test case (you saw it coming didn't you?).
+geometry and gradient computation, but the effort was worth it, with a time gain about two orders of magnitudes (unfortunately, I didn't document properly the successive gains in computing time), close to the 24 to 1 hours goal I bragged about in the abstract, at least on a relatively simple test case.
+At that point, "all" that was left was the fourth point of the list above.

 #### Refactoring